ryatoa/panther-docs/panther/sending-events/aws.md

     console.log("Event Received: " + JSON.stringify(event, null, 2));
 ```

-This will write the event JSON to the CloudWatch Logs log group related to the lambda function.
+This will write the event JSON to the CloudWatch Logs log group related to the Lambda function.

-Some other examples of pattern filters are, any ec2 instances that are terminated:
+Some other examples of pattern filters are, any EC2 instances that are terminated:

 ```yaml
     EC2Events: